fischerlab3140/scRNAseq_libraries/README.md

 # scRNAseq_libraries
-An archive of retinal single cell RNA seq libraries produced by the Fischer Lab
+An archive of retinal single cell RNA seq libraries produced by the Fischer Lab.
+Every library was prepared using standard 10x genomics reagents and the 10x chromium controller.
+Samples were preped with an expectation of 10,000 cells per library, with actual cell counts ranging from 4-15k.
+Raw sequencing data files in a FASTA format are available upon request (fischer.412@osu.edu).